atkins126/Tracetool/README.md

 In visual studio, reference the client Api nuget using "manage nuget packages","Manage Nuget Packages for solution" context menus or via the nuget console
 >Install-Package Tracetool.DotNet.Api

-The nuget contains DotNet4.7, Standard 1.6 and Standard 2.0 libraries
+The nuget contains DotNet4.8 and Standard 2.0 libraries

 Sample code